Watch HAIM sing the ABC on 'Sesame Street'

 The trio were also back in the studio to work on their fourth album earlier this year, as revealed in a TikTok.

-“When your sisters are making you get back in the studio but you were born to be an Oscar award winning actress”, the text reads, referring to Alana’s starring role in Paul Thomas Anderson’s 2021 film Licorice Pizza.
+“When your sisters are making you get back in the studio but you were born to be an Oscar award winning actress”, the video text read, referring to Alana’s starring role in Paul Thomas Anderson’s 2021 film Licorice Pizza.